rGustave07/mini-machina/README.md

 define what transitions are allowed in the connections array of a state options object. if the machine tries to transition to a state that is not allowed or not defined in the connections array an error will be thrown.

+You can pass an interface to generateNewMachine that describes the shape of stateful information that your states hold.
+This allows you to access it later via the ```getStateData``` method
 ## Args

 **states**